markyupari/markyupari.github.io/README.md

 + JavaScript.
 + Industrial Automation.

-For more information you can visit my website in <a href="https://markyuupari.github.io">here</a>.
+For more information you can visit my website <a href="https://markyuupari.github.io">here</a>.

 ## Contact me